 Eligible courses with seats still available after classes begin may be audited for no credit.
 Auditing is restricted to current students and their spouses and career Southwestern employees and their spouses.
 Individuals not in these categories may contact the Office of Admissions for information on becoming a student.
-Auditors will pay the current tuition rate plus any course fees.
-Student spouses will pay half the current tuition rate.
+Attendance and work expectations must be discussed with the professor of record prior to registration.